You know summer has arrived in Saudi Arabia when..

 -your face looks like a cooked tomato after about 20 seconds spent outside

--the water coming from the water tank is almost boiling hot and you can say your goodbyes to cold showers
+-the water coming from the water tank is almost boiling hot and you can say your goodbyes to cold showers for the next 4 months

 -to get luke warm water you must turn the hot water boiler off and use that for “cold” water